theforeman/foreman_abrt/README.md

 ### Prerequisites

-The plugins require both Foreman and smart-proxy to be version 1.6 or later.
+The plugins require both Foreman and smart-proxy to be version 1.7 or later.

 The plugins have been tested on Fedora 19, RHEL 6 and RHEL 7.
-Due to old version of `rubygem-ffi` the smart-proxy plugin does not work on RHEL 6 unless you set the option `aggregate_reports` to `false` in `/etc/foreman-proxy/settings.d/abrt.yml`.

 To have hosts automatically send ureports to Foreman, you need to have ABRT 2.1.11 or higher installed on them.
 RHEL 7 and Fedora 19 and higher satisfy